locallyoptimistic/LocallyOptimistic/content/post/data_dictionaries.md

 # Conclusion

 Overall, we think that data dictionaries tend not to be very useful, and a data team’s time will be better spent maintaining a well-organized code-base that is self-documenting and providing well-designed BI tools to end-users that do not require much documentation.
 Where possible, teams should make use of tools for automatically generating documentation directly from code in order to prevent concept drift.

+[^1]: If you're interested in upgrading your Looker tool-tips, the good folks at WW (formerly weight watchers) have released some [neat tools](https://medium.com/ww-tech-blog/releasing-lookml-tools-better-looker-code-user-experience-and-data-governance-a24c0324257c) to help maintain good descriptions.